 How do you find lodging deals in the Pacific Northwest?

 Staying on the mountain can sometimes be more affordable than looking for lodging elsewhere.
 Many of the best budget ski resorts offer ski and stay bundles to help keep costs down.
-Check online websites of hotels and lodges with ski vacation packages.
+Check hotel and lodge websites for ski vacation packages.
 Sign up for ski resorts’ newsletters and follow them on social media, since that’s where they’ll often post special offers.
 Head to OnTheSnow’s Pacific Northwest page to see the latest lodging deals.

 After your Pacific Northwest ski trip, leave a resort review and help other travelers plan their ski vacation.